 COVID-19 has disrupted all of our daily lives, both personally and professionally.
 We recognize that our financial institution customers have had to enact extraordinary modifications to their payments operations and we are here to provide you and your customers with meaningful support during this difficult time.

-We have carefully considered which of our services would be the most useful to our existing customers of all sizes as you operate in a contingency mode with remote staff.
-Detailed information about each of the package components is listed below.
+We carefully considered which of our services would be the most useful to our existing customers of all sizes as you operate in a contingency mode with remote staff.
+Detailed information about each of the former package components is listed below.

 1Does not include Same Day exception returns; a $0.35 FedLine originated return fee will be applied.